chef-boneyard/chef-web-docs-2016/step_resource/step_resource_deploy_private_git_repo_using_application_cookbook.rst

 ..
 This is an included how-to.

-To deploy from a private |git| repositopry without using the application cookbook, first ensure that:
+To deploy from a private |git| repository without using the application cookbook, first ensure that:

 * the private key does not have a passphrase, as this will pause a |chef| run to wait for input
 * an |ssh| wrapper is being used